zotero/zoterobib/src/html/faq.md

 ### How can I export my bibliography to a reference manager?

-Select <i>Download RIS</i> to download a data file that can be imported into any reference manager.
+Select <i>Download RIS</i> or <i>Download BibTeX</i> to download a data file that can be imported into any reference manager.
 If you're using Zotero and the Zotero Connector (which we recommend!), just click the <i>Save to Zotero</i> button in your browser's toolbar.

 ## Troubleshooting